deepgram/oss-repo-template/GITHUB_WORKFLOW.md

 _If you have upstream write access_, please refrain from using the `Revert` button in the GitHub UI for creating the PR, because GitHub will create the PR branch inside the main repository rather than inside your fork.

 - Create a branch and sync it with upstream.
-Note that depending on which repository you are working from, the default branch may be called `master` instead of `main`.

   ```bash
   # create a branch